 The most common vulnerabilities according to OWASP are:

-- Injection – attackers can inject malicious code
+- Injection – attackers can inject malicious code.
+These include, for example, XSS, SQL injections and path traversal

 - Security Misconfiguration – The system is configured insecurely

-- Insufficient logging and monitoring – Attackers can go about their business undisturbed without anyone noticing
+- Security Logging and Monitoring Failures – Attackers can go about their business without anyone noticing

 What’s new in the OWASP top 10 2021 update?